 On this page:

 Most doctoral students in their first year in the GSE receive a funding package that is a combination of graduate assistantships, fellowship stipends, and fellowship tuition and allowance.
-The package normally consists of a 25% assistantship, fellowship stipend, and fellowship tuition plus allowance (from the assistantship).
+The package normally consists of a 25% assistantship, fellowship stipend, and fellowship tuition plus tuition allowance (from the assistantship).
 Basically, tuition at the 11–18 unit rate is covered by the funding package, and assistantship salary plus stipends are paid in total amounts equivalent to the 50% graduate assistantship salary level.

 Because GSE doctoral students in their first year are required to take 11–18 units per quarter in their first three quarters, they receive a combination of fellowships and 25% graduate assistantships.
 Students cannot work more than 25% time when enrolled in more than 10 units.
-Once students drop to the 8–10 unit enrollment level after their third quarter in the doctoral program, GSE fellowships are replaced with 50% graduate assistantships.
+Once students drop to the 8–10 unit enrollment level after their first year in the doctoral program, GSE fellowships are replaced with 50% graduate assistantships.
 A bi-monthly salary and a tuition allowance (for 8–10 units) are provided for 50% assistantships.

 The fifth-year funding package, which consists of a 25% assistantship and a fellowship stipend equal to the salary of a 25% assistantship, is only guaranteed if the student has completed their dissertation proposal and gone TGR prior to the first day of autumn quarter of their fifth year.
 Students who do not meet this requirement may still seek out funding on their own, but they are not covered by the funding guarantee and forfeit the funding package.